Citation, DOI, disclosures and article data

 Cardiac rhabdomyomas are often multiple and can represent up to 90% of cardiac tumours in the paediatric population 1.
 The majority are diagnosed before the age of 1 year.
 The estimated incidence is at ~1 in 20,000 births 8.

-The majority of cardiac rhabdomyomas are asymptomatic although there can be wide clinical spectrum.
-On occasion they may present with left ventricular outflow tract obstruction or refractory arrhythmias.
+The majority of cardiac rhabdomyomas are asymptomatic although there can be a broad clinical spectrum.
+Occasionally, they may present with left ventricular outflow tract obstruction or refractory arrhythmias.